upcmd/updocs-content/logs/c0044_vvvv.md

     self: final context exec vars:

     (*core.Cache)({
-      "homedir": "/root",
-      "yourhome": "Your path is set to /root "
+      "yourhome": "Your path is set to /root ", "homedir": "/root"
     })

     cmd( 1):
     echo """my home is at {{.homedir}}"""

     cmd=>:
-    echo """my home is at /root"""<=
+    echo """my home is at /root"""
+    -
     my home is at /root
+    -
      .. ok
     cmd( 2):
     echo """my home is at $HOME"""

     cmd=>:
-    echo """my home is at $HOME"""<=
+    echo """my home is at $HOME"""
+    -
     my home is at /root
+    -
      .. ok
     cmd( 3):
     echo """{{.yourhome}}"""

     cmd=>:
-    echo """Your path is set to /root """<=
+    echo """Your path is set to /root """
+    -
     Your path is set to /root
+    -
      .. ok
     . ok